 At Level 5, governance becomes continuous.
 As AI capabilities evolve and regulatory requirements change, the governance framework itself must evolve.
 The CAIO's governance function monitors the regulatory landscape, assesses new AI capabilities against existing risk classifications, and updates the framework as needed.
 The goal at Level 5 is governance that is embedded in how the organization operates rather than imposed from outside it: automated compliance monitoring, real-time risk assessment, and governance practices that are as adaptive as the AI systems they govern.

-This article is not a legal guide, and the methodology does not prescribe specific regulatory responses.
-Each organization's legal counsel determines compliance strategy for its specific industries and geographies.
-But the governance framework must be designed with awareness that the regulatory environment for AI is accelerating faster than most organizations expect.
+AI governance cannot be anchored to compliance deadlines because the regulatory environment is volatile in both directions — advancing in some jurisdictions while retreating in others, and prone to moving its own deadlines.
+This article is not a legal guide, and the Methodology does not prescribe specific regulatory responses; each organization’s legal counsel determines compliance strategy for its specific industries and geographies.
+But the governance framework must be designed with awareness of what the regulatory environment for AI actually is.
+The events of 2026 made that volatility impossible to ignore.

 The organizations best positioned to navigate this landscape are those that build governance into their transformation architecture at Level 2 rather than scrambling to retrofit compliance after deployment.
 The governance framework does not need to resolve every regulatory question.
 It needs to establish the organizational structure, the risk classification methodology, and the accountability chain that make regulatory compliance achievable across every domain and every deployment.